vincentaudebert/vincentaudebert.github.io/_posts/2016-05-15-import-export-react-es6.md

 ### One possibility: default

-If you have a closer look at your class `YourClass`, you probably defined it like this:
+If you have a closer look at your class `YourComponent`, you probably defined it like this:

 {% highlight javascript %}
-export class YourClass extends React.Component
+export class YourComponent extends React.Component
 {% endhighlight %}

 And then tried to import it in another file like this:

 {% highlight javascript %}
-import YourClass from './YourModule'
+import YourComponent from './YourComponent'
 {% endhighlight %}

-For this particular case, `YourClass` should be declared as `default`, like this:
+For this particular case, `YourComponent` should be declared as `default`, like this:

 {% highlight javascript %}
-export default class YourClass extends React.Component
+export default class YourComponent extends React.Component
 {% endhighlight %}

 And then your import will work.

 ### Other possibility: no default

-Now let's say your module `YourModule.js` contains more than one class/var and you don't really want to default any of them.
+Now let's say your module `YourComponent.js` contains more than one class/var and you don't really want to default any of them.

-You will keep declaring `YourClass` like this:
+You will keep declaring `YourComponent` like this:

 {% highlight javascript %}
-export class YourClass extends React.Component
+export class YourComponent extends React.Component
 {% endhighlight %}

 And change your import to use curly braces, like this:

 {% highlight javascript %}
-import { YourClass } from './YourModule'
+import { YourComponent } from './YourComponent'
 {% endhighlight %}

+**N.B.: The Airbnb styleguide disallows having multiple class components in the same file.
+But you can use [stateless components] [3]. **

 ### More examples